lkodinsson/MARS/Basic/PHB.md

 1. All characters roll initiative.
 2. If it is combat, determine which characters are aware of their opponents.
 If these characters are aware of their opponents, but not the other way around, they can act during a surprise round.
-3. Characters who are not surprised take turns in initiative order during the surprise round.
+3. Characters who are not surprised take turns in initiative order for their team during the surprise round.
-4. After the surprise round (if any), all characters take turns in initiative order during regular rounds.
+4. After the surprise round (if any), all characters take turns in initiative order for their team during regular rounds.
 This repeats until the encounter ends.

 ### Initiative

-When it comes time to *roll for initiative* each player will roll their initiative stat, which is their dexterity plus their resolve.
+When it comes time to begin an encounter each player will roll their initiative stat, which is their dexterity plus their resolve.
 The results rolled from highest to lowest determine turn order.
 If there are any ties, players can decide amongst each other who goes first.

+If there are multiple teams in conflict (such as during a combat encounter), each team present will take turns, one character at a time.
+The team with the individial with the highest initiative will go first.
+For each team, the characters with the highest initiative will go first.
+Teams will take turns in this way until all of their characters have acted, then will do so again during the next round.

+For example: Four players attempt to sneak up on two guards.
+They fail to be stealthy and alert the guards who begin to attack the players.
+All six characters will roll for initiative.
+One of the players rolled the highest initiative so their team will go first.
+Player #1 will act, then Guard #1, Player #2, Guard #2, Player #3, and finally Player #4.
+The team containing the players had more characters to act, but each team's members still get to act.

 ### Rounds